Equine Public Speaking Contest

 The presentations will be recorded for accountability purposes, but will not be shared publicly.

-- Evaluation forms will be emailed and awards will be mailed to UCCE 4-H county offices by September 21, 2020.
+- Evaluation forms will be emailed and awards will be mailed to UCCE 4-H county offices once all awards have been secured from vendors.

 Rules for Equine Public Speaking Competitions

 Presentations should meet the guidelines in the California 4-H State Presentation Manual.
 Please see the individual contest rules below for guidelines specific to Equine Public Speaking competitions.